96 F In Celsius

 Q: Can I use an online converter instead of the formula?

 A: Yes, many online converters can perform the conversion quickly and accurately.
-However, understanding the formula allows for more independent calculations and a deeper understanding of the conversion process.
+Even so, understanding the formula allows for more independent calculations and a deeper understanding of the conversion process.

 Q: What is the difference between heat and temperature?